March 3, 2022

 There were some notes about a Cott Tank just another 1.6 miles further up the trail.
 It was described as a metal water tank with a solar pump and spigot.
 This sounded like a much better option than this muddy, feces-filled tank!
 But the notes also said Cott Tank was “unreliable,” and that it needed full sun for the pump to work.

-I still had nearly half a liter of water left in my bottle, so I wasn’t in dire straits yet.
+I checked to see that I still had nearly half a liter of water left in my bottle.
+I wasn’t in dire straits yet.
 I’d take my chances and keep walking.

 Peek-a-boo cow